TacoTechnica/UnbeatableMods/README.md

 Lets you easily import custom beatmaps into the game by placing them in a folder.

+Also adds in a special "Edit" mode that lets you preview a beatmap and edit in OSU at the same time, viewing OSU changes live in UNBEATABLE.
+(This excellent idea is brought to you by "Jane from StateDog")

 ### Installation

 1) [Download the latest release](https://github.com/adrisj7/UnbeatableMods/releases)